blockforgewp/blockforge-wp/README.md

 v0.1.0-rc1
 ```

-This release has been packaged and validated locally before publication.
+This release has been packaged and validated locally for commercial Early Access delivery.

 ## Contact